gsellator/Telex2000/DEPLOYMENT.md

 ```

 ## Deploy the app
-Create a file called '.ftppass' at the root of the project formated like this :
+Create a file called `.ftppass` at the root of the project formated like this :
 ```json
 {
   "prod": {